 Once your students have started the exercises, we recommend setting up a weekly email report for each student and send them the Weekly Growth Report.
-Please see this video tutorial to learn how to set up the weekly email report.
 Additionally, Elements I tracks correct answers through the use of streaks – the number of correct answers in a row.
 Students can track their streaks each day using the Elements I Streaks and Completion Chart.

 4. Monitor, adapt, and motivate.

 As your students continue to work through the Elements I exercises, you will want to monitor the reports, assist students based on this data, and keep your students motivated.
-Please see the three short videos on these topics under Monitor student progress to learn more.
 You may also find that some students will take longer to be successful in the Ocean Explorer exercise.
-When appropriate, please share our student facing video How to Succeed in Ocean Explorer (Secondary), also located under Student videos.
+When appropriate, please share our student facing video How to Succeed in Ocean Explorer (Secondary).

 5. Make the most of the Teacher Manual.